 DelftBlue is available!

 Scientists increasingly need extensive computing power to solve complex problems in physics, mechanics and dynamics.
-Delft High Performance Computing Centre (DHPC) will deploy the infrastructure (hardware, software and staff) for TU Delft that is capable of complex analysis and modelling for researchers.
-At the same time we will provide Bachelor, Master and PhD students with hands-on experience using the tools they will need in their careers.
+The Delft High Performance Computing Centre (DHPC) deploys the infrastructure (hardware, software and staff) for TU Delft that is capable of complex analysis and modelling for researchers.
+At the same time we provide Bachelor, Master and PhD students with hands-on experience using the tools they will need in their careers.

 Both high-performance simulations and high-performance data science are evolving rapidly and the combination of these techniques will lead to completely new insights into science and engineering, an increase in innovation, and the training of high-performance computing engineers for the future.